Guillermo del Toro's unrealized projects: Untitled Michael Mann/George Miller documentary

-David S. Goyer and del Toro collaborated on a potential Star Wars film about Jabba the Hutt, with Goyer as the writer and del Toro as director.
-They began working on it after the success of Rogue One, but after the failure of Solo: A Star Wars Story, Disney would cancel several Star Wars projects.
-A script was completed and concept art made, but in 2019 the project was officially abandoned.

 Zanbato

-In March 2019, del Toro was attached to write and direct the action film Zanbato, about a young girl with lethal fighting skills, for Paramount Pictures and J. J. Abrams' Bad Robot.
+In 2019, del Toro was attached to write and direct the action film Zanbato, about a young girl with lethal fighting skills, for Paramount Pictures and J. J. Abrams' Bad Robot.
 According to del Toro, as of the announcement, the film had been in development for six years.

 2020s

 Cabinet of Curiosities season 2

-In November 2022, following the premiere of his horror anthology series Cabinet of Curiosities on Netflix, del Toro revealed to IndieWire his plans for a second season and that he "ha[s] a list" of potential directors:
+In November 2022, following the premiere of his horror anthology series Cabinet of Curiosities on Netflix, del Toro revealed his plans for a second season to IndieWire and said that he "[has] a list" of possible directors:

 "We tried to get Jayro Bustamante before and he couldn't because of COVID.
 When you think about Mexican filmmakers, there's Issa López.
 She was going to direct one of the episodes when she got True Detective and she couldn't do it.
 Boots Riley wrote and was going to direct one episode and he got his series greenlit.
 I could go and spoil the entire second season for you, but I'm not going to do that. [...]
 Larry Fessenden is one hundred percent at the very, very top of my list for a second list."

-Del Toro also explained that he wanted to continue having a creative role in the series as he cedes more control to different filmmakers, stated that he was going to write both the opening and closing stories for the next season.
-In December 2022, he said that he was waiting for Netflix to confirm if Cabinet of Curiosities was going to be renewed for another season.
+He went on to explain his intent to continue having a creative role in the series, as he cedes more control to different filmmakers, by writing both the opening and closing stories for the next batch.
+Two months later, del Toro said that he was awaiting confirmation from Netflix about the renewal of Cabinet of Curiosities.
+When asked in 2025 if there had been movement on a second season, frequent collaborator Dennis Berardi responded:

+"[del Toro] talks about it every once in a while, but I don't know the answer.
+I think he might like to do another one, but I have no idea.
+I know he's writing a couple of new movies right now, and he's got, I think, ten projects that he's considering.
+I just don't know.
+Guillermo told me that he's really only looking to do projects where he is breaking new ground or something that he's afraid of.
+I think the chances are it might not be on the hit parade.
+He's looking for, to use his expression, something that maybe gets him out of his comfort zone."